AlexStibbons/reddiu/README.md

 ##To Dos:

 ### Current Functionalities
-- add edit comment to fronend
-- add edit post to frontend
+- add edit comment to frontend
 - add filtering posts by category to backend + frontend

 ### Private Groups